One Minute Silence

-One Minute Silence is an Irish four-piece rap metal and nu metal band based in London, England.
+One Minute Silence is an Irish four-piece rap metal and nu metal band based in Dublin.
 The lineup consists of vocalist Brian "Yap" Barry from Templemore, County Tipperary; guitarist Massimo Fiocco from London; drummer Martin Davies; and bassist Glen Diani from Gibraltar.
 The band announced its split in a press release on 21 October 2003, after eight years together, and officially reconvened in 2011 without original drummer Eddie Stratton.

 Biography

 Formation and early days (1995–1996)

 One Minute Silence came together in the early 1990s when Irish vocalist Brian Barry got together with guitarist Chris Ignatiou from London, under the name "Near Death Experience".
 After working with various rhythm sections, they settled with Gibraltarian Glen Diani on bass guitar and Englishman Eddie Stratton on drums.
 Barry had befriended Stratton before the formation of the band.
 The band was soon forced to change its name because of an American group who shared it, and so it became One Minute Silence.
 That name, originally intended to be the title of a song, was chosen to parody the practice of having a one-minute silence as a mark of respect when someone considered "important or well respected" dies.
 The band felt that that respect was often "misplaced".